-Dealing with criticism positively is an important life skill and has a lot to do with your confidence.
-If you get very upset when criticised, you might want to look into confidence building.
+Dealing with criticism positively is an important life skill and has a lot to do with your confidence and your general outlook on life, as well as your experience with criticism.
 In this article, we are going to be looking at the types of criticism and how to deal with them.

-At some point in your life, you will be criticised; both in a professional way and a personal way.
+At some point in your life, you will be criticised; both in a professional and personal capacity.
 Sometimes it will be difficult to accept – but that all depends on how confident you are within yourself.
-Often, increasing confidence can go a long way towards dealing with difficult situations better.
+Often, just increasing your confidence and reminding yourself of previous successes can go a long way towards dealing with difficult situations better.

-You can either use criticism in a positive way to improve (or ‘feedback’), or in a negative way that will serve to lower your self-esteem and cause stress, anger or even aggression.
-Confidence coaching can help by teaching you how to improve your confidence and introducing you to powerful communication methods that will make massive difference in these situations: they’ll create ‘Win-Win situations.
+You can either use criticism in a positive way to improve yourself (or ‘feedback’), or in a negative way that will serve to lower your self-esteem and cause stress, anxiety, anger or even aggression.

 When challenged by another person, it is common to react in a negative manner.
-Consider how negative reactions make you look – and more importantly how they make you feel.
-The way in which you choose to handle criticism has a knock-on effect in various aspects of your life, therefore it is better to identify ways in which you can benefit from criticism and use it to your advantage to be a stronger person.
+Consider how negative reactions make you look – and more importantly, how they make you feel.
+The way in which you choose to handle criticism has a knock-on effect on various aspects of your life.
+It is therefore far better to identify ways in which you can benefit from criticism and use it to your advantage and be a stronger person as a direct result of it.

 Constructive and Destructive Criticism